johndatserakis/vue-navigation-bar/README.md

 }
 ```

+### Icons

+So right now to use icons in some of the options, you need to pass in full `HTML` strings which get rendered as `HTML` in the desktop version of the navbar.

+In the demo I use this really great set of `svg` icons called [bytesize-icons](https://github.com/danklammer/bytesize-icons).
+You can just copy the `<svg></svg>` code and pass it in your initilization object.
+You can do the same thing with the FontAwesome style of `<i class="fa fa-star"></i>`.
+In the future I'll be looking at a way to pass in full components as icons.
+Right now, passing in `svg` icons works well and does the job.
+Check out the `.example` folder to see how I have it in the demo.

 ### Accessibility

 Throughout the development of this component I've been making sure to allow for proper a11y options to be set when possible.
 This means things like `aria-haspopup` and `aria-expanded` are set on the popup-menus, `aria-label`'s are set on the elements, and any user can come through and use the navbar nicely using the `tab` button.
 Of course there can probably be improvements on this front, so I'll keep an eye on it myself and look for any pull-requests that improve it.